-How to Calculate Your Trucking Accident Settlement Value
+How to Calculate the Value of Your Truck Accident Settlement

 Many truck accident cases are settled prior to ever reaching trial.
 Before a case can be settled, it is important to understand what your case is worth.
 Most trucking companies and their insurers rely upon a general formula for assigning a value to your case.
 This value is just one of many factors that ultimately determines what dollar amount a particular case may settle for, but it can be useful tool to better understand your case or help you evaluate a potential settlement offer.

 One common formula to determine the rough settlement value of a case is calculated by inputting your medical expenses and using a multiplier to reach an estimated dollar amount for pain and suffering.
 Next, you’ll add the value of other recoverable damages, such as medical bills, property damage, and lost income to this estimate.
 Once each of these categories of damages is added together, you will have a rough settlement figure.

 The following information can help you calculate a rough settlement value of your truck accident case:

-Calculate the total for all your medical bills, including emergency room visits, ambulance or helicopter transportation, prescription drug costs, surgery expenses, rehabilitation or therapy expenses, and any other medical expenses incurred as a result of your accident.
+Calculate the total for all your medical bills, including emergency room visits, ambulance or helicopter transportation, prescription drug costs, surgery expenses, rehabilitation or therapy expenses, and any other medical expenses incurred as a result of your semi-truck accident.

 Future Medical Expenses

 If the injuries you suffered will require ongoing medical treatment, such as additional doctor visits, therapy sessions, surgeries, prescription medication, or other care, estimate the cost of this future treatment to the best of your ability using your past treatment as a guide.
 Add this estimate to your past medical expenses.

 In addition to causing substantial injuries, 18-wheeler accidents will frequently also result in significant damage to your vehicle.
 One method to calculate this value is to obtain a professional estimate of the costs to repair your vehicle or use online guides such as Kelley Blue Book to estimate your vehicle’s value.
 Once you have this amount, add this figure to your medical expenses.

 Loss of Income